 Other ways to prevent burnt bread bottoms

 Dark coloured bakeware is better at absorbing heat than lightly coloured ones.
 If you use dark coloured tins or trays you should turn down the heat of the oven 10-20 degrees.

 Stainless steel or non-stick, what is best for baking?

-Thick heavy duty pans are slower to conduct heat but transfer the heat more evenly.
+Thick heavy-duty pans are slower to conduct heat but transfer the heat more evenly.
 Stainless steel is not a great conductor of heat, but a thin stainless steel pan is a good solution for home baking.

 Commercial bakers tins are made from aluminised steel as it has better conductivity and can be made into thin bread pans easily.
-If you are having issues with the bake quality of your bread you might want to consider switching your pans or trays.
+If you are having issues with the baking quality of your bread you might want to consider switching your pans or trays.

 Create a barrier between the base of the bread and the heat

 This is especially useful if you bake with a dutch oven.
 If you place a barrier between the bread and the heat source you’ll reduce the level of heat conducted.
 This can be a simple solution to burnt bottoms on your bread.

 Here are a few ideas that you can use: